Nuneaton Needs A New Arts Complex.

 So, what do we want you, the community, to do?

-Well, as we don’t seem to be getting the support we need from NBBC, we need EVERYONE to support us on social media – LIKE our Facebook page, follow us on Twitter, and share information, posts and events to ALL of your friends to spread the word.
+We need EVERYONE to support us on social media – LIKE our Facebook page, follow us on Twitter, and share information, posts and events to ALL of your friends to spread the word.

 We KNOW that managing the new venue – in whatever form it might eventually take – is going to have to be very different from what we do now.
 Whilst we are wholly volunteer run presently, there would have to be a combination of salaried staff and volunteers.

 We KNOW it’s going to be a long arduous struggle to get this from draft to completion.